Tonna16/TrackEnergy/README.md

 ---

 ### Demo
-A 5‑minute demo video (energyiq-demo.mp4) demonstrates appliance management, forecasting workflows, and real‑time notifications.
-Add hosted link or embed here for reviewers.
+A 5‑minute demo video can be viewed on youtube with this link: https://www.youtube.com/watch?v=tlNz26ZmPZE

 ---

-### Getting started (quick)
+### Getting started
 1. Clone the repository.
 2. Start the backend: `mvn spring-boot:run` (configure PostgreSQL or use H2 for demo).
 3. Start the frontend: `npm install` then `npm run dev`.